 First off, you should know that on any small boat trip the captain makes or breaks the experience.
 Our driver Marco hailed proudly from Rome, but said he has lived on Tenerife for the majority of his life.

-We were impressed with how knowledgable he was about Costa Adeje, Tenerife island, and the ocean life around the Canaries!
-On our way out to go whale watching in Tenerife we learned some awesome facts about the area.
+We were impressed with how knowledgable he was about Costa Adeje, Tenerife island, and the ocean life around the Canaries.
+On our way out to go whale watching in Tenerife, we learned some awesome facts about the area.

 There are over five different kinds of dolphins that pass through the Canary Islands, but the most common around Tenerife are bottlenose dolphins.